Dyvinia/BFPlusDocs/docs/Setup/Installation.md

 ##### To Create & Host a Server:

-- Click on the `+` button in the lower right corner, fill in the information, select the correct pack in the dropdown, and press `PLAY`
+- Click on the `+` button[^4] in the lower right corner, fill in the information, select the correct pack in the dropdown, and press `PLAY`

 ## Instant Action